Bug report #12585

 Hope, I`ve explained it clearly (unfortunately I have QGIS in my native language and I don`t know the exact name of these options).

-#6 Updated by Anna Cha about 6 years ago
+#6 Updated by Anna Cha over 6 years ago

 I should appologize for wasting your time since I finally after several days of random clicking found the reason of that "bug":